Isopolito/Ganchos/README.md

   3. **General purpose**: 'none'
   <br> If a plugin executes because of something other than an event (ex: scheduling) the eventType will be 'none'

-## Environment Variables
-* `DEBUG`: a truthy value will turn on extra logging for general and plugins
-* `NODE_ENV`: will determine which config directory to use, `~/.ganchos` in production mode.

-## Configuration

-### General Settings
-Located: `~/.ganchos/config/general`

-`TODO`: write this
-* `pluginPaths`: (*default*: ~/.ganchos/plugins) -
-* `pluginMetaExtension`: (*default*: 'meta') -
-* `pluginScheduleIntervalFloorInMinutes`: (*default*: 0.5) -
-* `eventQueuePluginExecutionTimeout`: 0, // No timeout
-* `eventQueuePluginExecutionConcurrency`: 3, // Each plugin can only have 3 executions concurrently when responding to events

-### Plugin Configuration File Options
+## Plugin Configuration Files
 Located: `~/.ganchos/config/plugins`
+The plugin configuration file is what the user modifies in order to control how the plugin operates

 *Note: Any JSON consumed by ganchos can have comments included like this: `// rest of this line is ignored`.
 These will be stripped out internally before Ganchos parses it.*

 Configuration files for the plugins are JSON objects.
 Located in `~/.ganchos/config/plugins` directory.
 They most likely won't exist the first time a plugin is run, they will be created automatically based on the `defaultConfig` value provided in the plugin's settings.
 The configuration files must have the exact same name as what's in the `name` field of the plugin settings (meta file)--that's how they're located.
-The contents of this file is the JSON configuration that is passed into the plugin on execution.
+The contents of this file is the JSON configuration that is passed into the plugin on execution (or put into the environment if that meta file setting is used)

-*Note: A plugin can specify any configuration setting that it needs.
+*Note: A plugin can specify any configuration setting that it needs in the meta file `defaultJson` property.
 The ones below are the configuration options recognized and used by Ganchos and are completely optional.*

 * `enabled`: *Boolean*; if provided and true (or when not provided at all) the plugin will be turned on.
 If value is false, the plugin is turned off and ignored.
 * `watchPaths`: *Array of strings*; listen for events on these file system paths